You bought the new notebook, snagged a new pen, and listened to a motivational podcast. You’re ready to do the work!

 2 – You get going but know that what’s splurging on paper is crap.
 You’re producing sheets of melting ice.
 The writing is ugly, an explosion of everything at once.
 Such cacophony melts your heart, deadens your spirit.

-The urge to quit and give in to the resistance smatters dreams.
-But that’s because goals set the bar too high.
+The urge to quit and give in to the resistance is what smothers dreams.
+Goal-setting often backlashes when you set the bar too high.

-What if instead of focusing on the goal you focused on the system instead?
+What if instead of focusing on the goal, you concentrated on the system?

-Systems or habits are more powerful than fears.
-Discipline overrides motivation.
-The real work happens when you make it a habit to sit down at the desk and write hundreds of words regardless of the outcome.
-And now you’ve got something to play with.
+The real work happens when you sit your ass down at the desk for half an hour and write hundreds of words regardless of the outcome.
+After all, the more you make, the more you have to play with.

 Writes James Clear in “The case for having no goals in your life:”

 It takes a long time to strike the chord you seek.
-The rest of the time you are practicing in
+The rest of the time you’re practicing with the intent to nail it down.
+All writing is in the edit.

 The rest — the Moleskine notebook, the perfect pen, the dreamy goal — are excuses that trip you up.